cognitive-engineering-lab/argus/README.md

 ## Having trouble? (or providing feedback!)

-If you want to use Argus but are having trouble finding the relevant information, please leave an issue or email us at <gavinleroy@brown.edu> and <wcrichto@brown.edu>.
-Feedback and comments are always welcome as we iterate in the design and development of Argus!
+We're happy to chat and answer questions on the [Argus Zulip channel](https://cognitive-engineering-lab.zulipchat.com/#narrow/stream/453634-argus).
+You can also reach the authors via email, <gavinleroy@brown.edu> and <wcrichto@brown.edu>, we'd love to hear your feedback as we iterate in the design and development of Argus!